vetematts/CineCritic-backend/README.md

+# CineCritic
+CineCritic is a full-stack web application that allows users to browse films and share reviews and ratings.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.